bbauska/JS-Notes4Pros/README.md

 requires knowledge of the variable that the function has been assigned to.
 This is the less than ideal solution: var foo = function(callAgain){
 console.log( 'Whassup?' );
-// Less than ideal. we're dependent on a variable reference. if (callAgain === true) foo(false);
+// Less than ideal... we're dependent on a variable reference... if (callAgain === true) foo(false);
 };
 foo(true);